Fossilsawfish.com

 -very similar in morphology to Anoxypristis mucrodens

--described from the Late Middle Eocene (Bartonian), Catalonia region of northeastern Spain
+Late Middle Eocene (Bartonian), Catalonia region of northeastern Spain

 -of uncertain validity